swiftlang/swift/docs/SIL.rst

 - ``%1`` is the result of ``mark_dependence`` and ``%0`` is either of
   the operands.

-- ``%1`` is the value address of an box allocation instruction of which ``%0`` is the box reference.
+- ``%1`` is the value address of a box allocation instruction of which ``%0`` is the box reference.

 - ``%1`` is the result of a ``struct``, ``tuple``, or ``enum``